franko/gsl-shell/doc/user-manual/integ.rst

 .. math::
      | \textrm{Result} - I |  \le \max(\epsilon_{\textrm{abs}}, \epsilon_{\textrm{abs}} |I|)

-where RESULT is the numerical approximation obtained by the algorithm.
-The algorithms attempt to estimate the absolute error AbsErr = | Result - I | in such a way that the following inequality holds,
+where Result is the numerical approximation obtained by the algorithm.
+The algorithm attempts to estimate the absolute error AbsErr = | Result - I | in such a way that the following inequality holds,